catsby/hubel/README.md

 Hubel aims to help you do *Github* things, as opposed to *git* things.
 Viewing issues, commenting, administering teams, et. al. It is working directory agnostic, and not (initially) meant to do any work on your filesystem.
 Use something like [Hub][3] or the [Github gem][4] for those tasks.

+**Despite the pretty output below, Hubel does not really exist yet.** Those are just plans...

 ## Installation